-Here we come into the fall season!
-And GOODNESS we have all the specials for you!
-In Nursery News, see all the sales!
-Our Featured Design for September is spectacular!
-And be sure to check out the Featured Koi and fish advice as well as all the featured plants and gift shop goodies!
+Fall is just around the corner and we have all the specials for you!
+Be sure to check out the Featured Koi and fish advice as well as all the featured plants and gift shop items!

 HOURS OF OPERATION NOTICE

 September 20th, 21st, and 22nd we will be closed.

 We will be returning to our fall hours starting on September 23rd

 Friday, Saturday, Sunday, Monday from 10 AM to 5 PM.

 Closed Tuesday-Thursday, except by appointment only

 Garden Installation – Snoqualmie

 These Snoqualmie Ridge customers bought a home that had an existing front garden that consisted almost entirely of deciduous plants.
 The effect was that the garden looked pretty much dead all winter.
 They asked Rick to come up with a more evergreen and deer resistant front garden.
 The house is gray with black and white trim so Rick chose a color scheme of black, white and purple plants.
 Almost every plant Rick brought in is evergreen so it will look sharp even in the dead of winter.